Anthropology, MA

 Graduate students normally are admitted under the assumption that they intend to pursue the PhD.
 The department also offers a terminal MA, with a focus on cultural resource management (CRM) in archaeology, which provides academic preparation for a professional career in that field.

 PhD students who enter the program with a bachelor’s degree are typically awarded a master’s degree upon fulfilling program requirements at the end of their second year.
-The MA portion of the PhD program features coursework across all four subfields of anthropology.
+The MA portion of the PhD program features coursework across all subfields of anthropology.
 Students also are strongly encouraged to conduct independent summer research, which is often supported by departmental and other university-based funding sources.

 For additional information, view the Graduate Programs website and the current Graduate Student Guidebook on the Department of Anthropology website.